deargle-classes/msbx5500-spring-2020-project/report.md

 | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: |
 | 0 | tcp | http | SF | 181 | 5450 | 0 | 0 | 0 | 0 | 0 | 1 | 0 | 0 | 0 | 0 | 0 | 0 | 0 | 0 | 0 | 0 | 8 | 8 | 0.00 | 0.00 | 0.00 | 0.00 | 1.00 | 0.00 | 0.00 | 9 | 9 | 1.00 | 0.00 | 0.11 | 0.00 | 0.00 | 0.00 | 0.00 | 0.00 | normal |

-The data consists of compressed TCP dump data from network traffic on a simulated US Air Force LAN.
-Each connection is labeled as "normal" or an "attack" and "attacks" must fall under one specific category:
+The data consists of compressed TCP dump data from normal and malicious network traffic on a simulated U.S. Air Force LAN.
+Each connection is labeled as "normal" or an "attack" and "attacks" must fall under one of the four specific categories below:
-Attacks categories:

 * **DOS**: denial-of-service, e.g. syn flood;
 * **R2L**: unauthorized access from a remote machine, e.g. guessing password;
 * **U2R**: unauthorized access to local superuser (root) privileges, e.g., various "buffer overflow" attacks;
 * **probing**: surveillance and other probing, e.g., port scanning.

-For our use case:.... ?
+For our use case we will be using this data to build a model to determine whether or not a connection is malicious. (?)

 ### Data Preparation